sugaryourcoffee/apptrack/doc/deployment.md

 ```
 In the above code we add `PassengerRuby` to indicate when launching apptrack we want to use the ruby in the `ruby-2.0.0-p643@rails401` gemset.
 If we have another application we can launch it with a different Ruby version.

+Next we need to enable our virtual host apptrack as it is only available but not
+enabled.
+To enable it we call

+    $ sudo e2ensite apptrack.conf

 Now we restart Apache 2 with `sudo apachectl restart`.
 As we don't have the application deployed yet, we will see an error message from Apache 2 which we happily read as it indicates that our virtual host is recognized by Apache 2.

     $ sudo apachectl restart